This page is from APP, the official source of professional practice for policing.

 Frequent or planned absences

-A risk assessment must be conducted with every missing report and should be based on current risk levels and not be driven by previous assumptions or experiences.
+A risk assessment must be conducted for every missing report and should be based on current risk levels and not be driven by previous assumptions or experiences.
 When a person goes missing, whether for the first time or repeatedly, it may indicate that there are underlying issues and this should be considered when undertaking the risk assessment.
 These issues should be explored and may be relevant to the police investigation, future safeguarding and care planning regardless of whether the person is frequently missing, or their disappearance is out of character.

 Parent and carer responsibilities